dfreire/devto/why-should-we-use-yarn-workspaces/README.md

 console.log(`8 kms = ${kilometersToMiles(8)}`);
 ```

-Notice that we didn't increase the `conversions` package version number.
+Notice that we didn't changed the `conversions` package version number.
 We will still need to do it later in order to publish the updated version of this package, but we don't have to do it during development just to have those changes available to `myapp` .

 ---